 DIY vs. Professional Pressure Washing

 There is most likely a home improvement center or hardware store in you area that will rent you a pressure washer (or at least point you in the right direction to find someone who will).
-Make sure that you talk to the people you rent the machine from about the task you plan to use the power washer for to see if they have any advice about technique or particular cleaning solutions you can add to make the operation go smoother.
+Make sure that you talk to the people you rent the machine from about the task you plan to use the pressure washer for to see if they have any advice about technique or particular cleaning solutions you can add to make the operation go smoother.

 Need to find a pro for your Power Washing Project?Find Pros

 In professional hands, this is an efficient, effective cleaning alternative that will often save money over more labor-intensive methods.
 If you’ve never used a pressure washer before and are unsure of how they work, you may consider hiring a professional for the job.
 Because of the amount of power involved in pressure washing, an inexperienced user can unintentionally cause a great deal of damage.
-Situations like cleaning windows or siding with a powerwasher require a delicate and skilled hand, so even if you are confident in cleaning stains from concrete in your driveway, you might consider hiring someone for these kinds of jobs as the cost far outweighs the risk of injury or damage to your home.
+Situations like cleaning windows or siding with a pressure washer require a delicate and skilled hand, so even if you are confident in cleaning stains from concrete in your driveway, you might consider hiring someone for these kinds of jobs as the cost far outweighs the risk of injury or damage to your home.

 Power or high-pressure cleaning is a directed blast of internally heated water, often discharged at five gallons per minute, under up to 3,000 pounds per square inch of pressure.
 For specific cleaning and stain removals, certain chemicals or solvents are added.
 For specific or environmentally safe cleaning needs, there are several other blasting methods: